- Can anyone access Historical & Special Collections?

 - If a manuscript has been microfilmed or digitized can I still access the original?

 No, if a manuscript has been microfilmed or digitized (or if any facsimile is available) researchers must use the digital or microfilm copy.

-- Is it possible to have photocopies made?
+- Is it possible to have reproductions made?

-Requests for photocopies and digital images are considered on a case-by-case basis.
+Requests for digital images are considered on a case-by-case basis.
 Permission depends upon the physical condition of the material in question, and should not be assumed in advance.
 On-site researchers may take digital photos to assist with note-taking.

 Please refer to our reproduction policies for more details.